paoloserra/MeerKATHI-docs/sphinx/_build/html/_sources/manual/workers/observation_config/index.rst.txt

 **gcal**
 --------------------------------------------------

-  *str*, *optional*, *default = auto*
+  *list* *of str*, *optional*, *default = all*

-  Gain calibrator field.
-If set to 'auto' then will automatically set using JSON file from 'obsinfo'
+  Field name of gain (amplitude/phase) calibrator field.
+Or set as 'all' for all the gcal fields, 'longest' to setlect the gcal field observed for the longest time, 'nearest' to select the gcal field closest to the target.
+Note that if multiple targets and gcals are present, then 'all' (for both) means each target will be paired with the closest gcal.